 Our overriding mission, to improve outcomes for cancer patients, is not different than most.
 However, our approach is quite different.
 Most early stage cancer drug companies and the research divisions of large companies, the ones you read about in the newspaper, focus their attention on what we call heroic, expensive, end-of-life therapies (HEELTs for short).
-These go by names like immunooncology (I-O), CRISPER, CAR-T, PD-1, and PD-L1.
+These go by names like immunooncology (I-O), CRISPR, CAR-T, PD-1, and PD-L1.
 They tend to be used only after other drugs have failed because they are usually very expensive to administer and require

 sophisticated medical center support.
 They harness biologicals like proteins, antibodies, and cells as the treatment modality.

 Tosk is different – we use transformative, proprietary methods to discover new small molecule drugs.
 Our objective is to fill in the gaps in existing therapies, thereby improving them.
 We have used our technology to discover drugs that prevent the adverse side effects of existing, frontline therapies and to block the activity of cancer genes, starving them of their ability to promote tumor growth.
 We think this approach has inherent advantages, but cancer is a huge unmet medical need, so there is ample room for many companies to succeed.